Maram T. Salaheldin

 Maram T. Salaheldin provides environmental management and regulatory compliance support to U.S. and multinational clients, with an emphasis on risks and liabilities arising under environmental, health, safety, and sustainability (EHS&S) laws.

-She counsels clients on EHS&S considerations related to the lifecycle of their operations and products, particularly during periods of change, such as expansion into new areas and markets.
-This includes assisting clients in assessing potential business impacts and opportunities related to emerging trends in law and policy, including developments in international treaties and agreements, such as the Basel Convention and the Montreal Protocol.
+She counsels clients on EHS&S considerations related to the lifecycle of their operations and products, particularly during periods of change, such as expansion into new areas and markets or supply chain disruptions.
+This includes assisting clients in assessing potential business impacts and opportunities related to emerging trends in law and policy, as well as related to foreign laws affecting organizations with global operations, products, or supply chains (e.g., E.U. regulations and directives, such as REACH and RoHS).

 Maram’s practice also includes helping clients manage risks arising in international transactions that involve hardware, software, technology, and services subject to the U.S. Export Administration Regulations (EAR), International Traffic in Arms Regulations (ITAR), and similar regulatory controls.